status-im/help.status.im/docs/en/using-status/messages-faqs.md

 Status supports free speech infrastructure that prevents us, or anyone else, from censoring you.

 !!! note
     Nodes in the network still rely on having an internet connection.
-So if your internet provider (or an authoritarian regime) shuts down your network, Status won't work.
+So if your internet provider (or an authoritarian regime) shuts down your network, Status messaging won't work.

 ## Status messaging

-### Can Status read my messages?

-No. No one besides you and the intended recipient can read your messages.

 ### Are my messages in the blockchain?